 The strategy for the employment of people with disabilities in the South Australian Public Sector aims to identify and employ eligible people with a permanent disability in South Australian Public Sector agencies.
 This includes the Attorney-General’s Departmental business units.

 For more information about employing people with a disability see Disability WORKS Australia.

-All vacancies are advertised weekly through the Notice of Vacancies.
+All vacancies are advertised weekly through the Jobs SA website.